4 Emerging Technologies in the Financial Services Industry: Which Solutions Are You Taking Advantage of?

 RPAs primarily function to generate reports, logging data, automating repeatable processes, and maintaining logs.
 For example, RPA can manage instant payments, using a programmed rule to automatically approve a payment if all conditions are met.
 Another RPA would then log this transaction into documentation, move that documentation into a greater file, and update data across all apps and servers using the data.

-Solutions like RPA allow banks to save money, cut down on human error, and improve processing speed.
+Financial services technology trends like RPA allow banks to save money, cut down on human error, and improve processing speed.
 They also offer convenience to customers, who spend less time waiting for human approval.

 RPAs also improve compliance and auditing for financial institutions, simply because they typically automatically generate documentation and reports.
 This can result in a greatly simplified audit process because RPAs will log and store all data without the complication of silos, human error, or differences in how teams log and collect data.

-While developing chatbots, experience portals, or a blockchain solution yourself would be inefficient and costly, these emerging technologies in the financial services’ industry are becoming increasingly accessible to banks of all sizes.
+While developing chatbots, experience portals, or a blockchain solution yourself would be inefficient and costly, these emerging technologies in the financial services industry are becoming increasingly accessible to banks of all sizes.
 Digital experience platforms and developers specifically develop solutions for financial institutions, allowing them to lease and modify apps, chatbots, and other solutions that would otherwise take years to develop to any standard of quality.
 Financial institutions can then benefit from emerging technologies without steering away from their core business.